jsanon01/cryptocurrency/log.md

   ### === Setting up Your Account ===

-1) -------- Setting up your wallet in 2 minutes ---------
+### 1) -------- Setting up Your Wallet in 2 minutes ---------

 1) Go to www.coinbase.com

-2) follow the steps
+2) Follow the steps

-3) allow payment methods such as paypal, debit/credit cards
+3) Allow payment methods such as paypal, debit/credit cards

-2) -------- Create your account with the exchange ---------
+### 2) -------- Create Your Account with The Exchange ---------

 BITTREX is the nex-generation digital currency